NearNodeFlash/NearNodeFlash.github.io/docs/guides/node-management/worker-to-master.md

 The one labeled for "kubeadm init" is used as the token in "kubeadm join"
     commands.
     The one labeled for "managing TTL" controls the lifetime of the "kubeadm-certs" secret and the "bootstrap-token-XXX" secret.
-These secrets, and this token, are deleted after the "managing TTL" token expires.
+These secrets and this token, are deleted after the "managing TTL" token expires.
     A worker can still join after that expires; a master cannot.